shaungrady/angular-http-etag/readme.md

 })
 ```

+If you so desire, you can define your own caches.
+The default cache uses `$cacheFactory`
+and is limited to 25 cache items (Least Recently Used algorithm).

 Define the caches you'd like to use by using `defineCache(cacheId[, config])`, passing a cache ID
 followed by the cache configuration.
 The configuration you pass will extend the
-default configuration, which can be set using the `setDefaultCacheConfig(config)` method.
+default configuration, which can be set using the `setDefaultCacheConfig(config)`
+method.
 If you don't pass a config, a new cache will be defined using the default config.

-When making `$http` requests, if you don't specify a `cacheId` in the request configuration, a default cache ID of `httpEtagCache` will be used.

  _See more in the [Service Provider] documentation._